Regenleif's Guide to Druiding

 200 Storebought (Thaumaturgic, Gelebron's Tower)

 When you can (level 50-80), start the Warden Armor quest.
 Start with getting gloves, then boots, then helm, then leggings, and lastly the robe/weapon (it may take a while to get dragon discs).
-Discs will likely be cheap/free, especially if you appeal to high level Druid mains.
+Discs will likely be cheap/free, especially if you appeal to high level mains.
+You can also usually find discs for cheap in the Auction House.
 Having a full Main Quest armor set provides a nice health/energy bonus!

 Once you are level 80, start the Meteoric Armor quests.
-This gear is great, and looks amazing.
+This gear is great and looks amazing.
 However, buying the rems and tabs may be very expensive.
-Camping (waiting for the spawning) of the bosses which drop the items you are looking for is a great way to get gear.
+Camping (waiting for the spawning) of the bosses which drop the items you are looking for is a great way to get the drops.
 If you make friends with high levels, they will often be happy to help you out!
-Each meteoric boss has various variants, with the lesser 6* variant dropping one item and the full 6* variant dropping 3 items.
-The non-6* variants drop gems, which have no purpose other than to be sold to shops.
+Each meteoric boss has a 4* and two 6* variants, with the lesser 6* variant dropping one item and the full 6* variant dropping 3 items.
+The non-6* variants drop gems, which have no purpose other than to be sold to shops for some nice gold.

 Frozen Meteoric Armor begins at level 105, in the Otherworld.
-This gear, however, will replace your Meteoric Armor, so make sure you are ready to permanently lose your Meteoric Armor bonus before turning in your first Frozen Meteoric Armor quest.
+This gear will permanently replace your Meteoric Armor, so make sure you are ready to lose your Meteoric Armor bonus before turning in your first Frozen Meteoric Armor quest.
+Some players prefer to get everything they need for their Frozen meteoric armor before turning in their first piece, so they keep the Meteoric set bonus -- it doesn't really make a difference.

 Focus on getting your drops for the Main Armor quests, they all build upon each other: you need Warden to receive Meteoric, Meteoric to receive Frozen Meteoric, and so on.

-Personally, the only shop armor I bought was Diamond (now called Opal, however at the time had a level 80 requirement, not 100, and frozen armor had not come out yet).
-Now though, I would recommend saving your money for luxury offhands.
+Personally, the only shop armor I bought was Diamond (now called Opal, at the time Frozen Meteoric armor had not come out yet so it made sense to purchase it).
+Now though, I would recommend saving all your money for luxury offhands.

 For Warden, Meteoric, and some Frozen Meteoric, you should be able to get pieces donated to you by clanmates or high level friends.
-By the time you reach Dragonlord (150+), I recommend joining a clan that gears Dragonlord and Exhalted Dragonlord by point-based systems.
-Those drops are quite expensive on the market, save yourself the gold!
+By the time you reach Dragonlord (150+), I recommend joining a clan that actively kills the Dragonlord and Exhalted Dragonlord armor bosses.
+Don't pay a single gold coin for those drops!
+They are super expensive on the market!

 As said before, stick to your staff and get a totem once you enter Shalemont.
 Do not fall for other weapons!!
-I recommend the most basic totem in shalemont (it costs 2.1k gold); your mainhand should not even be considered a DPS source, just a small supplementary measure.
+I recommend the most basic totem in Shalemont (Wolf Totem, it costs 2.1k gold); your mainhand should not even be considered a DPS source, just a small supplementary measure.
 Use your simple totem until you get your Warden Totem (quest) at level ~85.
-Use the warden totem until you upgrade it to a Meteoric Totem at level 105, and Frozen Meteoric Totem at level 135.
-Use the Frozen Totem until you get a different mainhand from raid bosses or DL.
+Use the Warden Totem until you upgrade it to a Meteoric Totem at level 105, and then Frozen Meteoric Totem at level 135.
+Use the Frozen Totem until you get a different mainhand from raid bosses (Aggragoth, Hrungnir, or Mordris) or Dragonlord.
+At level 215 you can get the Exhalted Dragonlord Totem, and at 220 mainhands from the Gelebron and Dhiothu raid bosses.

 There are several useful mainhands for Druids: